-- 1. The Certificate no longer complies with the Baseline Requirements of Sections 6.1.5 and 6.1.6 - 2.
-Telia CA obtains evidence that the certificate was misused - 3.
-Telia CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use - 4.
-Telia CA is made aware of any circumstance indicating that use of a FQDN - 5. or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) - 6.
-Telia CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading subordinate FQDN - 7.
-Telia CA is made aware of a material change in the information contained in the certificate; - 8.
-Telia CA is made aware that the certificate was not issued in accordance with the Baseline Requirements or the applicable CSP - 9.
-Telia CA determines or is made aware that any of the information appearing in the certificate is inaccurate - 10.
-Telia CA's right to issue certificates under the Baseline Requirements expires or is revoked or terminated, unless Telia CA has agreed to continue maintaining the CRL/OCSP Repository - 11.
-Revocation is required by Telia CA' applicable CPS - 12.
-Telia CA is made aware of a demonstrated or proven method that exposes the Subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the private key was flawed.
+- 1. Telia CA obtains evidence that the certificate was misused - 2.
+Telia CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use - 3.
+Telia CA is made aware of any circumstance indicating that use of a FQDN - 4. or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) - 5.
+Telia CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading subordinate FQDN - 6.
+Telia CA is made aware of a material change in the information contained in the certificate; - 7.
+Telia CA is made aware that the certificate was not issued in accordance with the Baseline Requirements or the applicable CSP - 8.
+Telia CA determines or is made aware that any of the information appearing in the certificate is inaccurate - 9.
+Telia CA's right to issue certificates under the Baseline Requirements expires or is revoked or terminated, unless Telia CA has agreed to continue maintaining the CRL/OCSP Repository - 10.
+The CA private key used in issuing the certificate is suspected to have been compromised - 11.
+Revocation is required by Telia CA' applicable CPS